 If the redundant N3 tunnels are used for URLLC and if the UL N3 CN Tunnel Info is allocated by SMF, the N4 Session Modification Request procedure to the UPF of N3 terminating point is to update with the dual UL CN Tunnel Info for N3 tunnel of the corresponding PDU Session.

+If "MO exception data" is indicated in N4 Session Modification Request, the UPF shall consider all subsequent MO and MT data as "Exception Data" until it receives non "MO exception data" indication.

 6b.
 [Conditional] UPF (PSA) to SMF: N4 Session Modification Response.